Blog

 If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Poor circulation is a serious condition and needs immediate medical attention.
-If you have any concerns with poor circulation in your feet contact one of our podiatrists of Westside Podiatry Center, LLP.
+A broken toe can be very painful and lead to complications if not properly fixed.
+If you have any concerns about your feet, contact one of our podiatrists from Westside Podiatry Center, LLP.
 Our doctors will treat your foot and ankle needs.

-• Numbness or cramping in the legs
+• Tingling or numbness in the toe

 If you have any questions please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.